hashicorp/nomad/website/source/docs/configuration/client.html.md

   job is allowed to wait to exit.
 Individual jobs may customize their own kill timeout, but it may not exceed this value.

+- `disable_remote_exec` `(bool: false)` - Specifies if the client should disable remote task execution to tasks running on this client.

 - `meta` `(map[string]string: nil)` - Specifies a key-value map that annotates with user-defined metadata.